-While most of the New American style Gins retain the dominant juniper flavour, there are many different types to try, with hundreds of small batch distilleries popping up every year.
+While most of the New American style Gins retain the dominant juniper flavor, there are many different types to try, with hundreds of small batch distilleries popping up every year.

 Want names?
 It’s impossible to pick just one, so let's go for three; Aviation Gin, which takes its name from the famous cocktail, is - unusually - distilled from rye for an oilier mouth feel.